dimecho/WebGL-HousePlanner/README.md

 # WebGL HousePlanner - 3D Home Staging #
 **version 1.0**

-Real-estate showcase and decorative 3D home staging online - no software installs, any webGL platform.
+Real-estate showcase 3D home properties online - no software installs, any webGL platform.

 The project is currently in experimental stage with great concept ideas: